slimsuite/diploidocus/Diploidocus.md

 and secondary scaffolds from 10x pseudohap output, and creating an in silico diploid set of long reads from two haploid parents (for testing phasing etc.).

-Please note that Diploidocus is still in development and documentation is currently a bit sparse.
+Please note that Diploidocus is still in development and documentation is currently a bit sparse in places.
+Please contact the author or post issues on GitHub if you have usage questions.

 The different run modes are set using `runmode=X`: